oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-make-newcomers-feel-welcome/rule.md

 ---

-​​​The first day of a new job can be daunting.
+The first day of a new job can be daunting.
 For the new starter, the workplace is unfamiliar, their colleagues are strangers, and there’s so much to learn they think their head might explode.
 All up, it’s a stressful time.

-There are few simple ways to help new hires feel more comfortable as they adjust to their new workspace: ​
+There are few simple ways to help new hires feel more comfortable as they adjust to their new workspace:

 ** Before they start:**

 Prior to the newcomer’s arrival, make sure their desk and work area are clean by giving the desktop, monitor, mouse and keyboard a wipe with a damp cloth.
 Then test that the equipment on their desk, such as the computer, phone and any other electronics, is in good working condition.

-​​**The day before they start:**
+**The day before they start:**

 Give them a call and make sure they're ready and know what to bring with them, what to wear, etc.